voa2000/DevOps/README.md

 # DevOps
-Building a configuration pipeline using Packer, Jenkins, AWS, NodeJS and Terraform
+Building a configuration pipeline using Packer, Ansible, Jenkins, AWS, NodeJS and Terraform.

 ### Packer Installation
 ----